Skip to main content

 BrowserGym (Drouin et al., 2024) (Drouin, 2024) proposed a unified ecosystem for web agent research that standardizes the observation and action spaces across multiple web benchmarks (WebArena, VisualWebArena, WorkArena, etc.).
 BrowserGym provides a gym-like interface for training and evaluating web agents, enabling systematic comparison of different agent architectures, observation representations, and training methods.

-VisualWebArena (Koh et al., 2024) (Koh et al., 2024) extended WebArena with tasks that require visual understanding -- interpreting images, charts, and visual layouts to complete tasks.
+VisualWebArena (Koh et al., 2024) (Koh et al., 2024) extended WebArena with tasks that require visual understanding, namely interpreting images, charts, and visual layouts to complete tasks.
 This tests whether agents can operate on the web as humans do (visually) rather than relying on structured HTML/DOM representations.
 Current vision-language model agents perform significantly worse on visual tasks than on text-based tasks, indicating that visual web understanding remains a key challenge.

 Mind2Web